theworldisnotflat/shriveling_world/markdown/devdoc/dev_instructions.md

 * `npm run dev`
 ## Known errors

-* The instruction `npm i` may fail because of errors in the connfiguration of node or node packages.
+* The instruction `npm i` may fail because of errors in the configuration of node or node packages.
 To solve the issue run `npm audit` and do what the results indicate.
 * The instruction `npm run dev` may fail with lots of errors.
 It may then be necessary to reinstall node dependencies.
 To do so remove the _node_modules_ folder in the app folder (_shriveling_world_), and run again `npm i`, `npm run build`, and `npm run dev`
 * Sometimes the browser executes and old version of the code.
 In order to fresh start the client type `CTRL+F5`
 # Git tutorial